seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 Mark him; note him.
 O brave Troilus!
 Look well upon
 him, niece: look you how his sword is bloodied, and
-his helm more hacked than Hector’s, and how he looks,
+his helm more hacked than Hector's, and how he looks,
 and how he goes!
-O admirable youth! he ne’er saw
+O admirable youth! he ne'er saw
 three and twenty.
 Go thy way, Troilus, go thy way!
 Had I a sister were a grace, or a daughter a goddess,
 he should take his choice.
 O admirable man!
 Paris?